Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

 To assign new Parameter objects or bind the values in-place, without yielding a new circuit, use the [`assign_parameters()`](#qiskit.circuit.QuantumCircuit.assign_parameters "qiskit.circuit.QuantumCircuit.assign_parameters") method.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.circuit.quantumcircuit.QuantumCircuit.bind_parameters()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0.0 release.
 Use assign\_parameters() instead
 </Admonition>

 **Parameters**